 How to Avoid Being Stuck with the Wrong Hearing Aid

 Most hearing-aid purchases go off without a hitch.
 But some don’t.
-It’s not easy to get it right because each patient’s hearing loss is unique and every patient has different expectations.
+It’s not easy to get things right because each patient’s hearing loss is unique, and every patient has different expectations.
 Even two patients who have the same hearing loss on paper may have very different rehabilitative needs.

-Delaware and Pennsylvania law protects consumers from being locked into hearing-aid purchases that do not meet their needs.
+For aids bought from hearing specialists, Delaware and Pennsylvania law protect consumers from being locked into hearing-aid purchases that do not meet their needs.

 In Pennsylvania, if requested to do so, all hearing aid dispensers are obligated to accept a hearing aid as a return within 30 days of purchase and refund the charges for the hearing aid.
 Dispensers are not obligated to refund the cost of an exam, fitting, or other services connected to the sale of the hearing aid, and are also allowed to charge a reasonable restocking fee; if a dispenser considers these fees nonrefundable, it must clearly state so on the original bill of sale.